dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 Overflow records that hash to each bucket can be linked together.

-There are numerous methods for collision resolution, including the following:
+<mark style="background: #69E772;">There are numerous methods for collision resolution, including the following:</mark>
 - <mark style="background: #69E772;">Open addressing:</mark> Proceeding from the occupied position specified by the hash address, the program checks the subsequent positions in order until an unused (empty) position is found.
 - <mark style="background: #69E772;">Chaining:</mark> For this method, various overflow locations are kept, usually by extending the array with a number of overflow positions.
 In addition, a pointer field is added to each record location.
 A collision is resolved by placing the new record in an unused overflow location and setting the pointer of the occupied hash address location to the address of that overflow location.
 - <mark style="background: #69E772;">Multiple hashing:</mark> The program applies a second hash function if the first results in a collision.
 If another collision results, the program uses open addressing or applies a third hash function and then uses open addressing if necessary.